Science Work Placement Unit

 The placement and practicum units involve 80 to 100 hours of time spent completing your work placement, plus academic content.
 Most students complete their placement hours over the course of semester, by attending their workplace one day a week or two half days a week.
 These arrangements can be discussed in more detail with your placement supervisor.
 Each unit also includes some contact hours (workshops, lectures, seminars) and several assessment items that are designed for you to reflect on your placement experience.
 More information about the assignment requirements can be found UWA Handbook.

 Who can I request a letter of reference from?

 Your letter of reference should come from someone who is able to address your communication and interpersonal skills.
 This may be a former or current employer, a tutor or lecturer, a coach, or someone with whom you have volunteered.
 No specific style or format is prescribed and a page or less will be sufficient.

 What do I include in my cover letter?

-Your cover letter should be addressed to the Science Placement Officer and should explain your reasons for applying to the unit, rather than any specific placement.
+Your cover letter should be addressed to the Science Placement Coordinator and should explain your reasons for applying to the unit, rather than any specific placement.
 It is important to include your intentions, key skills and why you believe you are a good candidate.
-If you wish to include information about your placement preference or a specific placement you have in mind, please do so.
+If you wish to include information about your placement preferences or a specific placement you have in mind, please do so.

 How does the selection process work?